How to Start Making Your Own Cold Brew – A Step by Step Guide

 Coffee sock/cloth bag method

-I have left this method till last because it technically doesn’t fit the criteria of DIY cold brewing with no expense.
-However, a coffee sock is very inexpensive and doesn’t cost so much more than a box of coffee filters.
+This method is discussed last because it doesn’t strictly adhere to the criteria of DIY cold brewing without any expense.
+However, a coffee sock is quite cost-effective, being only slightly more expensive than a box of coffee filters.
+The SCA provides guidelines for cold-brew extraction parameters, which can be useful when using this method.

-Depending on your material, the coffee will stain the bag after continued use.
-If this doesn’t bother you, great.
-If it does, like I say, the bags are cheap and easy to replace.
+Depending on the material, the coffee may stain the bag with repeated use.
+If this isn’t a concern for you, that’s excellent.
+If it is, as mentioned, the bags are inexpensive and simple to replace.

-This is my favorite method.
-It is a little bit more difficult than the French press method, but the brew you get at the end is amazing.
-You also don’t get any paper residue taste in your cup, which is a potential issue with the paper filter method!
+This is my preferred method.
+It requires a bit more effort than the French press method, but the resulting brew is exceptional. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Additionally, you avoid any paper residue taste in your cup, which can be a concern with the paper filter method!

 Cold brew coffee preparation with a cotton bag in a mason jar.